-- In Harry Turtledove's Tales of the Fox series, the main character is left-handed, and he remarks that it makes it easier to get around enemy shields for a couple of reasons.
+- Downplayed in Harry Turtledove's Tales of the Fox series: the main character is left-handed, and he remarks that it makes it easier to get around enemy shields for a couple of reasons.

-- In The Silmarillion, Maedhros learns to wield to his sword with his left-hand after a Life or Limb Decision.
-He becomes even more deadly afterwards (though this is probably for psychological reasons than anything physical.)
+- Parodied in The Silmarillion: Maedhros learns to wield his sword with his left hand after a Life-or-Limb Decision.
+He becomes even more deadly afterwards (though this is probably for psychological reasons more than anything physical.)

 - Alanna from the Tortall Universe deliberately practices at using her sword left-handed after her right arm is injured during training to become a knight.
 She keeps up the ambidextrous sword usage even after she's healed, which becomes a Chekhov's Skill in a duel against the Big Bad.

-- Orm, the main character from The Long Ships, is left-handed as a result of rowing a starboard oar on a slave galley for five years.
+- Orm, the main character from The Long Ships, is left-handed as a result of rowing a starboard oar on a slave galley for five years (though it is mentioned that he still prefers to throw javelins with his right).
 It is commented upon when he duels, that this makes shieldwork more difficult both for him and the right-handed man he's fighting.